 I want to be normal.
-How many people have muttered these words during times of turmoil.
-How many people have wanted to trade their noisy racing thoughts, for a brain that was more peaceful.
+How many people have muttered these words during times of turmoil?
+How many people have wanted to trade their noisy racing thoughts, for a brain that was more peaceful?
 A brain that was numb and void of opinion.
-I know I have.

 As I sit here, staring at the blank page, I can already feel my anxieties rising.
 As I begin to write, I find myself trying to imagine how anybody reading this will perceive my words.
-Type, then delete.
-Type, then delete.

 I'm afraid that people won't take me seriously, or that they will brand me dramatic.
 I have suffered from depression and anxiety for as long as I can remember.
 Doctors, councillors, they all like to label stuff and hand out leaflets.
-Cyclothymia.
-Bipolar II.
+Is it Cyclothymia.
+Maybe it's Bipolar 2.
 These are a few suggestions I've had thrown at me to try and define my troubles.

 Phrases like these are why I say nothing.
 Why I shuffle through life hiding the lows and pretending to be ok.